oscar-system/Oscar.jl/docs/src/Experimental/galois.md

 an integer - and that `r[1]+r[3]` is not.

-Any multivariate polynomial in four variables and with integer coefficients defines via evaluation at the roots (the vector of roots) an element in the splitting field.
+Any multivariate polynomial in four variables and with integer coefficients defines via evaluation at the roots an element in the splitting field.
 In case the evaluation is actually an integer, this can be proven with the tools provided.

 ```jldoctest galois1